Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Tutorial/AKS_deploy.md

 ## Get factory-ai solution endpoint
-After deployment, we can use `kubectl get service` to get the endpoint of factory-ai solution.
+After deployment, you can use `kubectl get service` to get the endpoint of factory-ai solution.
 ```
 $ kubectl get service